use-cases

 Budget constraints affect every classroom.
 The good news: QR codes don't have to be expensive.
 OwnQR offers free static QR codes forever with no subscription.
 You can create unlimited codes without providing email or payment information.

 For situations where you might need to update links later, the $15 one-time dynamic QR code makes financial sense compared to monthly subscriptions from other providers.
 You pay once and own the code permanently.
 No annual renewals, no surprise charges.
+This $15 lifetime pricing model is especially beneficial for schools with tight budgets, as it eliminates recurring costs.

 Compare this approach to printing multiple copies of worksheets or buying specialized classroom apps with recurring fees.
 QR codes represent a simple, cost-effective solution that works with technology students already have.